 Here are some ideas for brainstorming your business name:

 Once you have a few potential names, check the Michigan secretary of state website to confirm they are available to register.
+Here’s how to do a Michigan business entity search.
 You should also confirm that the name you want to register conforms to Michigan regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your Michigan LLC with any government agency.

 Additionally, your name cannot imply that you’re involved in any non-permitted purposes, and it must be distinguishable from all other business names in the state.
 Michigan also has a long list of restricted words that cannot be used in your LLC name.